nikesnoop/Brain_Network_Analysis/README.md

 burning sequence for G if and only if the following set equation holds:
 Nk-1 [x1] Nk-2 [x2] ∪ . . . ∪ N0 [xk] = V (G)

-## Purpose of the research
-The human brain is a network where different parts/nodes of the brain are connected to each other.
-We had researched on the effects of meditation in the brain network.

-EEG values were taken from the brain befoe and after meditation and a graph of the network was produced.
-The the burnning times of each graph was calculated and it was proven that meditation helps information to pass on faster in the brain as the burning number is less.
-The burning number was calculated using an algorithm which was then implemented into code using Python 3.0 and the results were confirmed using the code.

-This research in the end helped us prove that meditation is in fact very helpful for humans as it helps information flow faster in our brain.

-Thank you for spending your valuable time reading about the subject of our paper!

 **Disclaimer:** For privacy reasons, the algorithm of the code cannot be released publicly and so are the other parts of the paper.